Good Returns provides a new, sustainable way for corporations to create value for themselves while building a better world for all.

 Guarantors are the key to making the Good Returns model possible.
 In order to mobilize substantial financial resources from companies, the risk of default needs to be mitigated.
 In order to eliminate risk for companies, Good Returns establishes key partnerships with foundations and impact investors.
 These guarantors share in the risk equal to their proportional coverage while making it possible for companies to provide growth capital and a unique storytelling platform.

 Foundations, institutions, and individuals can invest into the Guarantee-Investment-Values Strategies, or GIVS, hosted by Inverdale Capital Management.
-This method enables guarantors to invest their capital into strategies that can produce a financial return, all while participating in the guarantee directly.
+This method enables guarantors to invest their capital into strategies that target a financial return, all while facilitating measurable social impact.

 THE POWER OF THE CYCLE